nieksand/sortgenerics/README.md

 implementation is interesting in either case.

 ## Results
+I'm seeing about a 1.5x to 2.5x performance penalty from the standard library approach.
+It is fun to play with the numElem variable to see how the size of the random input array impacts the timings.

 These numbers come from Go 1.7.1 on my mid-2013 Macbook Air.
 For each type, BenchmarkLib is the standard library sort and BenchmarkSpec is the specialized implementation.